sharath2106/testcafe-typescript-docker-githubactions-automation/README.md

 <img width="1243" alt="Screenshot 2021-10-17 at 5 19 57 PM" src="https://user-images.githubusercontent.com/25933070/137626088-2c7a0214-13f0-4a78-9ec3-1092850fb914.png">

-### Screenshots and videos
+### Screenshots

 Screenshots are captured when there is a test failure.
+They are available under the reports directory.

 ### Checklist